This post was published in Doors & Hardware

-I was recently asked about battery back-up for an automatic operator, after an architect noted that it was required by the 2010 ADA guidelines.
-The doors in question were existing bathroom doors that did not have the maneuvering clearance required for manual doors (as described in section 404.2.4), so operators were being added.
-Before I go any further I should say that the 2010 ADA guidelines do not go into effect until 2012, but apparently some facilities are already using them.
+I was recently asked about battery back-up for an automatic operator, after an architect noted that it was required by the 2010 ADA Standards for Accessible Design (this requirement has since been added to the 2017 edition of ICC A117.1).
+The doors in question were existing bathroom doors that did not have the maneuvering clearance required for manual doors as described in section 404.2.4, so operators were being added.

 Here’s the section of the ADA that refers to automatic doors: